 Look into your Google Search Console and search queries that have a good combination of relevance and search volume but fall short in rankings.
 You can incorporate these search queries into your pages and content by using them in your h elements and experimenting to see whether you see positive changes in your rankings.

 Our final verdict on h tags

-Although importance of h tags, specifically h1 elements have decreased, we can say with confidence that h tags are still important and will help you rank better, so use them with confidence.
+Although the importance of h tags, specifically h1 elements have decreased as per Google, we can say with confidence that h tags and specifically the h1 tags are still crucial to have and will help you rank better, so use them with confidence.

-Search Engine Optimisation is not limited to h tags, there are 200 factors which can be divided into on-page, off-page and technical SEO which will help your website rank better.
-We offer consulting and SEO training courses for all levels of students, to find out more get in touch with us today.
+Search Engine Optimisation is not limited to h tags.
+There are 200 factors that can be divided into on-page, off-page and technical SEO, which will help your website rank better.
+We offer consulting and SEO training courses for all levels of students.
+To find out more, get in touch with us today.